 When you change your business name, you generally do not have to file for a new EIN.
 Instead, you submit an EIN name change.
 The process you take depends on your entity type.
 Sole proprietorships need to send a signed notification to the IRS.
 An authorized representative or the owner of the business must sign the document.

-For corporations and partnerships, you can detail the change on your tax return when you file.
+For S-Corps, C-Corps, and partnerships, you can detail the EIN business name change on your tax return when you file.
 For corporations, there is a box on Form 1120, and for partnerships, this will be on your Form 1065.
 If you change your name soon after you file your annual tax return, then you can inform the IRS of the EIN number change name through a signed notification, similar to a sole proprietorship.

 When You Need a New EIN